eth-sc-comp/benchmarks/README.md

 - "unsafe": if the contract contains at least one reachable assertion violation
 - "unknown": if the tool was unable to determine whether a reachable assertion violation is present

-Before executing the benchmarks, either `forge build` or `python crytic compile` (configurable in bench.py) is invoked on all Solidity files in the repository, and tools that operate on EVM bytecode can read the compiled bytecode directly from the respective build outputs.
+Before executing the benchmarks, `forge build` is invoked on all Solidity files in the repository, and tools that operate on EVM bytecode can read the compiled bytecode directly from the respective build outputs.

 Check out the examples for `hevm` and `halmos` in the repository for examples.
 Note that in order for others to run your tool, it needs to be added to `flake.nix`.